MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-accounting-internal-projects.md

 ---
-title: Configure internal project accounting
+title: Configure accounting for internal projects
 description: This topic provides information about how to set up accounting practices for internal projects in Project Operations.
 author: sigitac
 manager: Annbe